Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-3d-pan-effect.md

 }
 ```

-As for the state we can create this basic state for now:
+As for the state, we can create this basic state for now:

 ```dart
 class _MyAppState extends State<MyApp> {